 Fatwood is an all-natural, water-resistant, chemical-free fire starter sourced from pine or spruce trees.

 Fatwood goes by several other names, which confuses the situation further.
 Some refer to it as pitchwood, others as pine knot, and others as heart pine or lighter wood.

 Where Does Fatwood Come From?

 Regardless of what you call it, fatwood still comes from the same place – pine trees.
-While this isn’t the only source, it is the most common one.
+While this isn’t the only source, it is the most common.
 It is, however, possible to harvest fatwood from a few other resinous spruce or conifer trees and even some types of cedar.